On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Deforming curves on parameter spaces

-\begin{definition} Let $f \colon X \to S$ be a morphism of schemes of finite type. \begin{enumerate}[label=\upshape{(\alph*)}] \item Let the \textit{singular locus} $\mathrm{Sing}(f)$ be the reduced closed subscheme of $X$ whose support consists of all points where $f$ fails to be smooth.\footnote{Note that this definition is different from the one given in \cite[Tag~0C3H]{stacks-project}.} \item If $f$ is in addition proper and flat, we say that the scheme-theoretic image of $\mathrm{Sing}(f)$ is the (generalized) discriminant locus of $f$, and denote it by $\mathrm{Disc}(f)$. \item In the above situation, we say that $\mathrm{Disc}(f)$ is \textit{mild} if it has codimension at least $1$ in $S$ and there exists a dense open subscheme $V \subseteq \mathrm{Disc}(f)$ such that for every geometric point $s$ on $V$, the fiber $X_s$ has only isolated singularities. \end{enumerate} \end{definition}
+\begin{definition} Let $f \colon X \to S$ be a finite type morphism between schemes. \begin{enumerate}[label=\upshape{(\alph*)}] \item Let the \textit{singular locus} $\mathrm{Sing}(f)$ be the reduced closed subscheme of $X$ whose support consists of all points where $f$ fails to be smooth.\footnote{Note that this definition is different from the one given in \cite[Tag~0C3H]{stacks-project}.} \item If $f$ is in addition proper and flat, we say that the scheme-theoretic image of $\mathrm{Sing}(f)$ is the (generalized) discriminant locus of $f$, and denote it by $\mathrm{Disc}(f)$. \item In the above situation, we say that $\mathrm{Disc}(f)$ is \textit{mild} if it has codimension at least $1$ in $S$ and there exists a dense open subscheme $V \subseteq \mathrm{Disc}(f)$ such that for every geometric point $s$ on $V$, the fiber $X_s$ has only isolated singularities. \end{enumerate} \end{definition}

 \begin{remark} Note that the properness assumption on $f$ implies that $\mathrm{Disc}(f)$ is closed in $S$.
 Moreover, since it is defined to be the scheme-theoretic image of a reduced scheme, it is also reduced.
 Its formation commutes with flat base change but not arbitrary base change: For any morphism $T \to S$, $\Disc(f_T)$ is always the reduced subscheme of $\Disc(f)_T$, so they are equal if and only if the latter is reduced. \end{remark}